Chassis & Suspension

 "...
 I hear so many noises now I'm scared my rear end is going to fall apart. ..."

 Someone once observed that, "Success comes from good decisions.
 Good decisions come from experience.
 Experience comes from bad decisions."
 That observation applies to automotive tinkering, as well as just about every other aspect of life.
 But, hey, go for it all you tough guys!
 Prove you know more about suspensions and drivelines than automotive engineers and enthusiasts with decades of firsthand experience.
-After you turn your cars into rattle traps and rolling torture chambers, you can just chalk it up to a "growing experience."
+After you turn your cars into rattle traps and rolling torture chambers, you can just chalk it up as a "growing experience."

 Before installing the Ford Racing control arms on the car, however, I did replace their preinstalled balljoints with double-height Steeda X2 balljoints, which are detailed on this site's Steering System page.
 Below is a shot of the right front control arm during installation, after having been fitted with an X2 balljoint.

 And here's a shot of the entire front suspension ready for the wheels and tires - after minimizing bumpsteer, of course.
+Details regarding the Steeda bumpsteer kit that you see in these photos can be found on this site's Steering System page.

 TECH TIP: After making suspension changes, you should always bump steer the car before having it aligned.
 Adjusting bumpsteer will alter the car's toe-in, but adjusting toe will not affect its bumpsteer.

-During my first visit to the road course at Firebird Raceway, I quickly realized that my trusty H&R Sport Springs, while very nice on the street, just weren't designed for track duty.
-I needed different springs, and trading away a little ride quality for improved handling capability was a compromise I was willing to make because I was hooked on the road course.
+Another aspect of the Cobra's Round Two suspension upgrades focused on its springs.
+During my first visit to the road course at Firebird Raceway, I quickly realized that my trusty H&R Sport Springs, while very nice on the street, just hadn't been designed for track duty.
+I needed different springs, and trading away a little ride quality for improved handling capability was a compromise I was now willing to make, because I had become hooked on the road course.
 After searching long and hard, I settled on a set of Engineered Performance #85245 springs.
-The Kenny Brown Performance springs were unavailable, and the EP springs were being substituted.
-The EP springs were manufactured to the same specs, by the same supplier that made the Terminator Club Sport Springs for Kenny Brown.
+These were being substituted for the Kenny Brown Performance springs, which were no longer available.
+The EP springs were manufactured to the same specs, by the same supplier that had made the Club Sport springs for Kenny Brown.
 They even carried the same part number and came packed in identical cartons.
 They were Kenny Brown springs in every respect but name, so I bought a set.
-Their biggest attraction for me was that, unlike all the other available aftermarket spring sets, the EP/KBP front springs were constructed with lower rates than the rears (720 lb/in front, 825 lb/in rear).
-Why is this arrangement preferable for IRS Cobra owners concerned with handling?
-Because it helps to reduce push (understeer) by permitting a little more roll at the front compared to out back, which improves turn-in.
-And heaven knows the SN95 chassis can always benefit from a little less push.

 Considering this is a longstanding and widely understood suspension tweak, why haven't other automotive spring companies followed suit?
 Liability concerns would be my guess.
 This is undoubtedly the same reason Ford suspension engineers dialed in so much push to begin with.
 What?
 You thought the Ford boys were just inept?
 Think again.
 Endowing a vehicle with a healthy dose of understeer makes it safer for the "average" (read "incompetent") American driver.
 In other words, our personal conveyances, just like most everything else in our lives, have been reduced to the least common denominator, i.e. dumbed down for the masses.
-Reducing its push would have made the SN95 platform a much better handler at the cost of making it more dangerous in the hands of the Great Unwashed.
+Reducing its push would have made the SN95 platform a much better handler at the risk of making it more dangerous in the hands of the Great Unwashed.
 Can't have that, so to avoid potential litigation by those among us who expect to be protected from their own ineptitude (damned near all of us these days), manufacturers have opted to engineer and deliver "safer" cars with intentionally hobbled handling dynamics.

 This, of course, leaves automotive enthusiasts and malcontents, such as myself, to track down and apply their own remediation.
 As far as reversing the front/rear spring bias is concerned, the more adventurous among us might experiment with creating their own unique spring sets by cannibalizing parts from a couple different commercially available kits, selecting the front springs from one and the rears from another.
 The rest of us are more or less left with either the Kenny Brown springs or coilovers.
 (Yes, their reversed spring rates account for the majority of the handling improvement attributed to coilover conversions on IRS Cobras.
 I'll bet you didn't know that.)

 After driving on my Kenny Brown/Engineered Performance springs around the same road course where I had run the H&R Sport Springs with the same car, I can tell you that the handling improvement at or near the limit is huge.
 Turn-in is vastly improved, and the helm more faithfully tracks driver input.
 Additionally, because of the linear rates of the new springs, abrupt throttle changes and extreme braking upset the chassis far less than they did when I was running the H&R springs with their progressive-rate front coils.
-Although this spring swap was accompanied by numerous other suspension tweaks, the contribution provided by the new springs remained distinct.
+Although this spring swap was accompanied by numerous other suspension tweaks, the handling contribution provided by the new springs remained distinct.

 NOTE: Bear in mind that I run tires an inch taller than stock, so you should deduct approximately 0.5" off the above ride height measurements for an estimate of what the ride height would be with stock diameter tires.
 (Factory stock diameter was 25.67".
 If you are unsure of the diameter of your own tires, use the Tire & Drivetrain Calculators on this site's Tech Docs page to determine what you have.)